shakti230/Project2018/README.md

 <p align="center">

 ### Analysis 1
-Print out the Iris data on screen, display without headers and comma separated
+Print out the Iris data on screen, display without headers and comma separated.

 - See project repository for python code used to run this output.